This post may contain affiliate links. For more information, please see our affiliate policy.

 - Next, close and lock the lid.
 Turn the venting knob to point at Sealed.
 Select Manual function; set timer for 6 minutes.
 Set to high pressure according to manufacturer’s instructions, 10 to 15 minutes.

 - Once the timer goes off, tap the venting knob a few times with a wooden spoon or spatula.
 Stand back; turn the knob to point at Vent.
-Remove lid when pressure is released, about 5 minutes.
+Remove the lid when pressure is released, about 5 minutes.

 - Stir the risotto until creamy, then add the cheese and vinegar.